adamst27/Stadblog/README.md

 # Stadblog

-A blog to share projects ideas
+A blog to share projects ideas to practive my skills in Tailwind CSS, NextJS and MangoDb

+Here's the live preview [https://stadblog.vercel.app/]